jlopp/bitcoin-politicians/README.md

 Based upon public financial disclosures, we can know which politicians in Congress actually have skin in the crypto industry.

+Almost all annual finanical disclosure reports are filed in the weeks prior to:
+- May 15: The finanical disclosures deadline
+- August 13: The finanical disclosures deadline plus the allowed deadline extension period (90 days)

+Periodic Transaction Reports are also filed throughout the year, but the automated updates process (mentioned below) does not yet analyze them.
+As a result, the repo will be up to date within 1 year at most.

-## Automated updating
+## Automated updates
 Workflow to automatically pull all relevant source data and extract asset names from it is available in the `automated_updates` folder.
 See [Automated Updates README.md](https://github.com/jlopp/bitcoin-politicians/blob/master/automated_updates/Automated%20Updates%20README.md)

 ## Contributing